-There are 5 operators that run from Manila to Naga, with 1 departure per day.
-If you decide to take a bus, you can take the Economy, Standard, Luxury, VIP, and Comfort options.
+There are 6 operators that run from Manila to Naga, with 3 departure per day.
+If you decide to take a Bus, you can take the Economy, Luxury, VIP, Comfort, Standard, Tourist, Tourist Plus, Sleeping, Skybus, Elite, and Skybus Premier option.

-There is 1 operator that run from Manila to Naga, with 3 departures per day.
-If you decide to take a flight, you can take the Economy option.
+There is 1 operator that run from Manila to Naga, with 3 departure per day.
+If you decide to take a Flight, you can take the Economy option.

 You’ve spent some time in Manila, and you’re looking for a new kind of adventure.
 The next stop on your list is Naga, a city rich with history, culture, and beaches, and it’s waiting for you to explore it.
 But first, how can you get there?